ld32/SmartSlurm/README.md

             If yes: check if the input size is smaller than max of previous jobs?
 Or input size is less than the max, but there are at last 10 job records

+                Yes, estimate memory/time and submit job.

+                Otherwise, Make new formula.

                    If successful, estimate memory/time and submit job.

                    Otherwise, use default memory/time and submit job.

             Otherwise, use default memory/time and submit job.